-The bad part of the book comes with any mention of her obviously very slanted politics and her belief that we are all helpless little sheep.
-Helaine Olen more or less repeats this theme throughout the book.
-In Olen’s world why even try to better yourself and educate yourself about finances.
-It’s not your fault you didn’t study hard, choose an easy college major, and now work at a low income crappy job.
-It’s not your fault you didn’t educate yourself about finances, took out a bigger mortgage than you could afford, or didn’t actually read the terms of a mortgage before signing.
+Olen more or less repeats this theme throughout the book.
+In Olen’s worldview, what’s the point of even trying to better yourself and educate yourself about finances?
+It’s not your fault you didn’t study hard, chose an easy college major and now work at a low-income crappy job.
+It’s not your fault you didn’t educate yourself about finances, took out a bigger mortgage than you could afford and didn’t read the terms before signing.
 Want to do investing yourself?
 Forgetaboutit!
 You are a poor investor — don’t even try.
 Life is hopeless in Olen’s world.

-No in true form of any Statist, she states the government is our savior and the solution to all our financial woes.
+In the true form to any Statist, she believes that the government is our savior and the solution to all our financial woes.
 Other than this, Olen offers no other real solutions to the issues she discusses.

-If you are uneducated about such issues in the financial industry, this book should be an eye opener.
-Otherwise this book isn’t an exposé, but someone who whines from chapter to chapter.
-Keeping in mind this book is from someone who started with no financial experience, only to write a column in which she was instantly declared a “financial expert” herself.
+If you are uneducated about these issues in the financial industry, this book should be an eye-opener.
+Otherwise, Pound Foolish isn’t an exposé, but a book by someone who whines from chapter to chapter.
+Keep in mind that this book is by someone who started with no financial experience except writing a column in which she instantly declared herself a “financial expert.”

-Unlike the author, I will recommend passing on this “bitchfest”.
-I recommend empowering yourself and educating yourself about finances instead.
+I will recommend passing on this “bitchfest.”
+I recommend empowering and educating yourself about finances instead.
 Education certainly DOES make a difference!
-In some cases even bad education is better than no education in finance.
+In some cases, even bad education is better than no education in finance.

-If individuals such as myself, with no other family history, background, or connections, can educate themselves about finance..then maybe, just maybe, it’s possible for a few others to do the same.
-We are not all helpless victims of society like she portrays in the book.
+If individuals such as myself, with no family history, background or connections, can educate themselves about finance, then maybe — just maybe — it’s possible for a few others to do the same.
+We are not all helpless victims of society as Olen portrays in the book.